asarafoglou-ptns/vanVliet-ptnsPsychExperimentsGUI/README.md

 ![afbeelding](https://github.com/asarafoglou-ptns/vanVliet-ptnsPsychExperimentsGUI/assets/157616983/34fabbc1-b8d0-4e53-8aed-0c8efaef7ed3)

-(Note: if you open it in excel and the reaction time does not seem to work, check if excel recognises . as a decimal sign.)
+(Note: if you open it in excel and the reaction time does not seem to work, check if excel recognises ``.`` as a decimal sign.)

+You can now use this for data analysis.

+## Further information

+Contact me here on GitHub if there are any bugs, issues, or features you want to request.
+You may also contact me with questions about how the code works.